PierreZ/fdb-book/src/develop_layer/tips.md

 More info can be found [here](https://apple.github.io/foundationdb/transaction-tagging.html).

+## Traces logs

+By default, clients do not generate trace logs.
+In order to enable traces from the clients, you must enable on the database-level:

+* `TraceEnable` Enables trace output to a file in a directory of the clients choosing

+You can also enable these optional options:

+* `TraceFormat` Select the format of the log files. xml (the default) and json are supported.
+* `TraceLogGroup` Sets the ‘LogGroup’ attribute with the specified value for all events in the trace output files.
+The default log group is ‘default’.

+Then, on a Transaction-level, you can set these options:

+* `DebugTransactionIdentifier` String identifier to be used when tracing or profiling this transaction.
+The identifier must not exceed 100 characters.
+* `LogTransaction` Enables tracing for this transaction and logs results to the client trace logs.
+The DEBUG_TRANSACTION_IDENTIFIER option must be set before using this option, and client trace logging must be enabled to get log output.
+* `TransactionLoggingMaxFieldLength` Sets the maximum escaped length of key and value fields to be logged to the trace file via the LOG_TRANSACTION option, after which the field will be truncated.
+A negative value disables truncation.

 ## The `metadataVersion`

 The metadata version key `\xFF/metadataVersion` is a key intended to help layers deal with hot keys.
 The value of this key is sent to clients along with the read version from the proxy, so a client can read its value without communicating with a storage server.